Frequently Asked Questions

 Where does our historical data come from?

-We take historical gross domestic product (GDP) and population data at 2017 USD in purchasing power parity (PPP) terms from the Penn World Tables, gap-filled with data from the World Bank World Development Indicators database.
+We take historical gross domestic product (GDP) and population data at 2021 USD in purchasing power parity (PPP) terms from the World Bank's World Development Indicators1, gap-filled with data from the Penn World Tables2.

-Data on national emissions between 1990 and 2019 are taken from the Global Carbon Atlas.
-We used fossil carbon dioxide (CO2) consumption emissions determined by adding together territorial emissions and trade emissions.
+Data on national emissions between 1990 and 2022 are taken from the Global Carbon Atlas.5,6 For global statistics, we use the total global emissions for 1990 to 2023 from the Global Carbon Budget.7 We used fossil carbon dioxide (CO2) consumption emissions determined by adding together territorial emissions and trade emissions.
 We do not consider non-CO2 emissions and emissions from land-use change (e.g., emissions from clearing forests for agriculture) due to limited publicly available data in this regard.

 Why did we compare household incomes on PPP as opposed to MER?

-In this analysis, we assumed that household incomes in different countries’ currencies can be compared using purchasing power parity (PPP) as opposed to market exchange rates (MER).
-The World Inequality Report (2018) explains that using market exchange rates, the richest global 1% have four times as much income as the bottom 50%, whereas using PPP exchange rates, they have twice as much.
+In this analysis, we compared household incomes in different countries' currencies using purchasing power parity (PPP), which considers differences in the cost of living between countries, as opposed to market exchange rates (MER), which only accounts for currency exchange rates.
+The 2018 World Inequality Report8 explains that using market exchange rates, the richest global 1% have four times as much income as the bottom 50%, whereas using PPP exchange rates, they have twice as much.
 However, PPP is the standard adopted in the World Inequality Database.
 Therefore, our decision to compare incomes on a PPP basis makes richer and poorer countries seem more equal than they may be.

 Why is it important to set a floor and ceiling?